-The Pediatric Clinical Research Center is located on the seventh floor of the main campus.
+The Pediatric Clinical Research Center is located on level 8 of the main campus.
 This 5,000-square-foot facility supports an active clinical and translational research program.

 Seattle Children’s Research Institute

-Seattle Children's Research Institute includes three adjacent buildings located in downtown Seattle, close to our current research partners – the University of Washington and Fred Hutch – and other biotechnology centers.
-The physicians and scientists that staff Seattle Children's Research Institute are faculty members at the University of Washington.
+Seattle Children’s Research Institute includes three adjacent buildings located in downtown Seattle, close to our current research partners – the University of Washington and Fred Hutch – and other biotechnology centers.
+The physicians and scientists that staff the research institute are faculty members at the University of Washington.

 In addition, pediatric investigators supported by Seattle Children’s are located at the University of Washington and Fred Hutch.

 Seattle Children’s Research Institute at the Jack R. MacDonald Building encompasses 236,000 square feet, including six floors outfitted for bench laboratory research.
 The facility has approximately 750 staff making up the interdisciplinary teams that collaborate here conducting bench research and clinical trials.

 The Jack R. MacDonald Building features a state-of-the-art barrier vivarium, SANTA imaging, core laboratories for flow cytometry and a growing aquatics facility which can house up to 52,668 fish.